Slovakia Cover Letter Writing Guide

-Because recruiters are interested in the future of companies they represent, the cover letter is more important to them then the accompanying CV, which refers mainly to the past experiences with exception of your present job.
+Because recruiters are interested in the future of companies they represent, the cover letter is more important to them than the accompanying CV, which refers mainly to their past experiences with exception of your present job.
 Therefore, in your cover letter concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements.

 Try to grab the employer’s interest in the first paragraph of your letter.
 Write your letter in a short and professional style using power words and action verbs.
 Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
 Emphasize and illustrate with specific examples the qualifications, skills and experience that make you a suitable candidate for the job.
 Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Close your cover letter, by expressing your willingness to explain your application in more detail during a personal interview.

 Generally do not include copies of your diplomas, except when employers specifically ask for them. references are usually not required.
 Occasionally a photograph is requested.

 Some large multinational companies use their own application forms instead of cover letters and CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Slovakia cover letter.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Slovak or other languages or if you need help in organizing your cover letter, send it to a professional for assistance.